chef-boneyard/chef-web-docs-2016/chef_master/source/chef_client_security.rst

    $ knife ssl fetch

-The command will return something similar to:
+with a response similar to:

 .. code-block:: bash